We think we've covered everything, but if you have a question feel free to let us know.

 Q: Can I use my own ad tags?

 A: No, we're only able to work with sites that use our tags, as in the past using other tags overcomplicated things.
+Our tags must also be directly coded to the page.

 Q: Can I use my own fallback AdSense tags?